jgbarah/aframewiki/en/pages/physics.md

 ## Physics in 1.2.0
+Note: We have now working versions of cannon and ammo starting in A-Frame 1.4.1 with [c-frame/aframe-physics-system](https://github.com/c-frame/aframe-physics-system).

 Physics has been heavily affected in A-Frame 1.2.0 with the THREE Geometry deprecation which broke a number of packages.
 [There is an unofficial fork that seems to be working well with 1.2.0 here](https://github.com/gearcoded/aframe-physics-system/blob/master/dist/aframe-physics-system.js). ([source](https://github.com/n5ro/aframe-physics-system/issues/187#issuecomment-792048570)).

 aframe-physics system in the past relied on **cannon** instead of **ammo**.